 Since I started shooting JPEG on my Fujifilm cameras back in 2018, the popularity of film simulations and Fujifilm’s JPEGs has increased massively.
-Huge communities have been built around sharing and creating recipes to emulate film or just take advantage of those beautiful Fuji colours.
+Huge communities have been built around sharing and creating recipes to emulate film or just to take advantage of those beautiful Fuji colours.

 I’ve always had a thing for black and white photography.
 It has a timeless beauty to it and, for some reason, it pushes me to focus even harder on light on composition.
 Fujifilm’s Acros is legendary.
 One question some have is, if you love it that much, why not just shoot film and use the actual Acros rather than Fujifilm’s digital version of it.
 Well, why would I?
 I don’t really shoot film at all and Fujifilm give us the best of both worlds here; the look of film all wrapped up nicely in a modern digital image.